Join me!

 Where to Plant These Peppers

-Basket of Fire was planted in my small live edge raised bed that’s in my new book Gardening Your Front Yard, and it wasn’t long before it was absolutely covered in blooms, and soon after that, peppers.
-The peppers started out as a pale yellow, gradually changing to orange and then bright fire engine red.
-Basket of Fire is so decorative, I’m going to plant it in my fall container. “
+Basket of Fire was planted in my small live edge raised bed that’s in my new book Gardening Your Front Yard, and it wasn’t long before it was absolutely covered in blooms and, soon after that, peppers.
+The peppers started as pale yellow, gradually changing to orange and then bright fire engine red.
+Basket of Fire is so decorative I’m going to plant it in my fall container.

 Make a Garden Pepper Hot Sauce

 This is a great way to use your homegrown peppers!
-I usually make this every year and it tastes completely different each time!
+I usually make this pepper hot sauce every year, and it tastes completely different each time!
 Depending on what peppers you use, the recipe will have its very own flavour, unique to your peppers.
 It is a fun way to preserve the unique flavour of the peppers you have grown.

 This recipe is inspired from The Curious Chickpea’s Hot Sauce Recipe.